FAQs for CPNMD Customers

 We will continue to share additional details in this space as they become available.

 Welcome to Parker Water & Sanitation District!
 We’re looking forward to serving your community and are working toward a smooth transition of services.
 Below are some Frequently Asked Questions to help you prepare for the transition.

 We will keep this FAQ updated over time as new information becomes available.
 For specific questions, please contact us directly and we will be happy to assist you.

 What happens after the inclusion is finalized?

-Castle Pines North Metro District will continue normal operations until January 3, 2022 (Day 1), at which point PWSD will take over operations pursuant to the terms of the inclusion agreement.
+Castle Pines North Metro District will continue normal operations until the contractual agreements are met by both sides, at which point PWSD will take over operations pursuant to the terms of the inclusion agreement (Day 1).

 Effective Day 1, CPNMD customers will officially become part of PWSD’s overall customer base.
 You will receive the same level of service that PWSD provides to all of its customers and will pay the same rates and fees.